ydataai/ydata-sdk/docs/integrations/databricks/integration_with_sdk.md

 ## Advanced Usage - Synthetic data generation

-This section explores one of the most powerful features of the YData SDK for enhancing and refining data within Databricks notebooks.
+This section explores one of the most powerful features of the Fabric SDK for enhancing and refining data within Databricks notebooks.
 This includes as generating synthetic data to augment datasets or to generate privacy-preserving data.
 By leveraging these advanced capabilities, users can significantly enhance the robustness and performance of their AI and machine learning models, unlocking the full potential of their data.
-Here you can find the [full tutorial notebook](). (add here the link to academy)

 ### Privacy-preserving
 Leveraging synthetic data allows to create privacy-preserving datasets that maintain real-world value,